Canadian trekkers, sherpa hid under rock in Nepal avalanche

 October is Nepal's peak trekking season, before the onset of winter when clear skies offer safe access to the mountains and spectacular views, attracting backpackers as well as experienced climbers.

+"This is one of the worst mountaineering accidents that I can remember," said Gopal Babu Shrestha of the Trekking Agencies' Association of Nepal.

+Shrestha took part in a helicopter rescue on Wednesday and said he had seen what looked like bright jackets and backpacks scattered near the Thorang-La pass, at an altitude of 5,416 metres (17,769 feet).

-Rescue efforts focused on the highest point on a trail that loops around Annapurna, the world's 10th-highest peak.
+Rescue efforts focused on the pass which is the highest point on the trail that loops around the Annapurna peak, the world's 10th highest mountain.

 The 240-km (150-mile) Annapurna circuit takes almost three weeks to complete, and is perhaps the most popular walking route in the Himalayas.
 It is dubbed the "apple pie" circuit because teahouses line the route offering cold beer and home baking.

-"The government is happy collecting money from trekkers but doing nothing for them.
-It must now spend the cash for making arrangements for weather forecasts and a quick response for rescue when hikers are in distress," said Keshav Panday, an official of the Trekking Agencies' Association of Nepal.

-Nepal is home to eight of the world's 14 highest mountains.
-Income from tourism - including permit fees for trekkers, who accounted for more than 12 percent of 800,000 tourists in 2013 - accounts for four percent of its gross domestic product.
+Nepal is home to eight of the world's 14 highest mountains, including Mount Everest.

+Nepal's climbing business is still recovering from the shock of an ice avalanche that struck the lower reaches of Mount Everest in April, killing 16 guides in the worst disaster in the history of the world's highest peak.

-(Writing by Frank Jack Daniel and Andrew MacAskill; Editing by John Chalmers)
+(Writing by Frank Jack Daniel and Andrew MacAskill; Editing by Robert Birsel)